 Location: A pre-determined room in the Law School.
 Please refer to the seminar schedule for dates, times, and locations.

 - Regular attendance is expected as part of your LLM and SJD program.
 If you are unable to attend a seminar, please notify the Chair of the Graduate Programs Committee, Professor Asifa Quraishi-Landes.

 The main purposes of the "work-in progress" presentations in the LLM/SJD seminar are:

 - To give each person a chance to talk about his or her research in front of a friendly audience composed of peers;

 - To give each person the experience of preparing a formal presentation to a group of other academically-minded people;

 - To give those in the “audience” a chance (1) to hear what others in the two research programs are doing, (2) to ask questions about others’ research, and (3) to exchange ideas about research projects.

 At least three days before the day of your presentation: Send by email attachment to the other LLM and SJD students an “abstract” (brief summary) of your research project including the questions that you are trying to resolve and also a current outline of your research project.
 These will give the seminar students a brief introduction to your project and will help them be alert listeners as well as determine the questions that they may have about your research.
-The seminar students will print these and bring them to class.
+The seminar students should print these and bring them to the seminar.

 sure that everyone has received a copy of your handout.
 The presenter usually